amberstar/State/Docs/Transformables.md

 ```

-### The following ValueTransforms are included with State
+### The following ValueTransforms are included with STState
 * UIColorTransform
 * UInt64Transform
 * URLTransform